 Interesting Facts about Fats

 Fats are complex molecules, which contain glycerol and fatty acids.
-These macronutrients are involved in the absorption and transportation of vitamin A, D, E, and K through the bloodstream.
+These macronutrients are involved in the absorption and transportation of vitamins A, D, E, and K through the bloodstream.

 In the human body, fats play a major role in controlling inflammation, blood-coagulation, brain development and also in digesting nutrients and producing essential hormones.

-Healthy sources of fats include walnuts, fish, vegetable-based oil, etc. Fats are the most concentrated source of energy in the diet, which provides about 8 to 9 calories per gram.
+Healthy sources of fats include walnuts, fish, vegetable-based oil, etc. Fats are the most concentrated source of energy in the diet, which provide about 8 to 9 calories per gram.

 Refer more: Food sources

-Saturated fat is responsible for bad cholesterol and is found in high amounts in products, including cheese, butter, red meat, etc. Food sources, which are high in saturated fats, should be consumed in very little quantity.
+Saturated fat is responsible for bad cholesterol and is found in high amounts in animal products, including cheese, butter, red meat, etc. Food sources, which are high in saturated fats, should be consumed in very little quantities.

-Trans fats are present in many processed foods such as baked food items, including cakes, pastries, cookies, crackers, snacks, deep-fried foods and other junk food prepared by partially hydrogenated oils.
+Trans fats are present in many processed foods such as baked food items, including cakes, pastries, cookies, crackers, snacks, deep-fried foods and other junk food.
+The trans fats are semi-solid in nature and they are produced by hydrogenation of vegetable oils.

 Monounsaturated fats are abundantly found in peanuts, avocados, macadamia nuts, olives and olive oils.
 They are healthy fats, which play a vital role in protecting the functioning of the heart, maintaining a healthy weight, supporting insulin sensitivity, storage of fat and healthy energy levels.